 13 Event Planning Tips — The Do’s and Don’ts Straight from the Pros

 Planning an event can be an incredibly stressful task for anyone — no matter your level of expertise.
-Even the most experienced veterans can (and should) anticipate bumps along the way, because that’s just the nature of the job.
+Even the most experienced veterans can (and should) anticipate bumps along the way because that’s just the nature of the job.
 Though certain obstacles are inevitable, many of them can be largely preventable with the right knowledge.
 And who better to learn from than those who’ve experienced it first hand?
-We looked to the experts for event management tips and tricks that will help you run things like a pro.
+We looked to the experts for event management tips and tricks to help you run things like a pro.

 13 Successful Event Planning Tips